 Specialist, Europe/Central Asia and Asia/Pacific (China, India, Malaysia, Cambodia and New Zealand)

 During my first Global Village build in La Fortuna, Costa Rica, I had the privilege of meeting a partner family and viewing their current living situation.
 The mother cried as we entered the single room lean-to that served as their home.
 The government had taken her youngest daughter because she didn’t have a secure home for her children.
 After we finished building a house for the family, the daughter was returned.
-Our team felt a powerful emotion knowing that our contribution of time and labor bring this family back together.
+Our team felt a powerful emotion knowing that our contribution of time and labor brought this family back together.

 Specialist, Asia/Pacific (Thailand, Vietnam, Sri Lanka, Bangladesh, Nepal, Fiji, Philippines, Indonesia and Asia/Pacific special builds)